Dawn of the Planet of the Apes: A Deeply Enriching, Visually Stimulating, Moving and Richly Entertaining Film Experience

 The film as a whole takes the Planet of the Apes to a completely new level.
 Whereas in the first one, we were merely introduced to scientific experiments conducted on apes as well as cute and humorous exchanges between Caesar and Will, Dawn of the Planet of the Apes takes us to the heart of the underlying issue that we all know, but speak little about.

 Set in an expansive universe, it draws upon themes of survival against the odds and leaves us questioning the state of our human affairs.
-It highlights the impulsive nature of human beings to march straight into war without discerning individuals in the opposite camp.
+It highlights the willingness to gamble (we don’t mean in an online casino) and impulsive nature of human beings to march straight into war without discerning individuals in the opposite camp.
 Generalizations spark debate and only widen the entrenched cleavages in our society’s fragmented understanding of how the world works.

 The apes are used as an effective tool with their primitive practices and lack of modern conduct that really give off the impression that we are no better off than our primal ancestors.